clinical-meteor/cookbook/readme.md

 ========================================
 ###Local Development

 For those who want to clone or fork the project and do local development, it's recommended to use the ``--recursive`` flag, which will recursively download the examples and packages.
 Be warned!
 We're trying to keep things compressed and optimized, but the project still weighs in at over 330MB at this point!
+When decompressed and project databases rehydrated, the project can swell to over a gigabyte in size.

 ````bash
 git clone --recursive http://github.com/clinical-meteor/clinical-meteor ClinicalMeteor